6 Things You Need To Know About Marketing Management (+ 5 Templates)

 Colleges don’t teach you about failure.
 You’re meant not to fail.

 In the real world, failure is inevitable.
 That Facebook live video series you thought would push x number of visitors to your site flopped, or maybe that holiday sale campaign didn’t bring in as many customers as you wanted.

 You’ve tried something new, learned it didn’t work, and you can adjust for next time.

 In a lot of industries, there’s a “correct” answer.

-But in IRL marketing, there’s more than one way to skin a cat.
+In IRL marketing, however, there’s more than one way to skin a cat.

-At first blush, you may think, “don’t do it, people are with their families and won’t be listening to podcasts,” but some people might be traveling — the perfect time to tune into a podcast.
+At first blush, you may think, “Don’t do it; people are with their families and won’t be listening to podcasts,” but some people might be traveling — the perfect time to tune into a podcast.

-OR they might be taking advantage of some extra time off by heading to the gym (also, not a bad time to listen to a podcast).
+They might even be taking advantage of some extra time off by heading to the gym (also, not a bad time to listen to a podcast).

 You see, in marketing, there are plenty of creative and useful answers.
 You might just find that holiday episode of your podcast crushed it, or you might find that it tanked.

 Either way, you’ll know for next year.